aws-samples/serverless-samples/README.md

 - ## serverless-graphql-api
    These GraphQL API examples show end-to-end implementations of a simple application using a serverless approach that includes CI/CD pipelines, automated testing, and workload observability.
 [README](https://github.com/aws-samples/serverless-samples/tree/main/serverless-graphql-api)

+- ## queue-based-ingestion
+  This example demonstrates API Gateway and Amazon SQS integration capabilities.
+However rather than just focusing on technical aspects, we have used a common use case of triggering long-running batch processes with very minimal input.
+A reference application is created to showcase the implementation of this use case using a serverless approach that includes CI/CD pipelines, automated unit and integration testing, and workload observability.
+[README](./queue-based-ingestion)

 ## Security

 See [CONTRIBUTING](./CONTRIBUTING.md#security-issue-notifications) for more information.